foxminchan/DrugStore/README.md

 ## Description

 <p align="justify">
-An application that allows users to search for drugs and get information about them.
-The application also allows users to search for drugs based on their location and get a list of drug stores that have the drugs in stock.
+A sample e-commerce application that enables users to buy and oversee pharmaceuticals and other health-related items.
+The application will be constructed with a clean architecture and domain-driven design, utilizing .NET 8.0, and runs on Azure AKS 🛞.
 </p>

 <img src="./assets/DrugStore.png" alt="Drug Store" width="100%">